canidlogic/aksmacro/README.md

     Return:

-      newly allocated 8-bit string copy
+      newly allocated 8-bit string copy, or NULL

 These are actual `static` functions that are declared by the `aksmacro.h` header.
 Both create a new dynamically allocated copy of their given argument, translating between generic `aks_tchar` strings and 8-bit `char` strings.
-However, if NULL is passed to either of these functions, NULL is returned.
+If NULL is passed to them or there is an error in translation, NULL is returned.
 If a non-NULL pointer is returned, it should eventually be released with `free()`.

 On POSIX and on Windows in ANSI mode, these functions just make a dynamic string copy and return it.
 On Windows in Unicode mode, these functions convert between UTF-16 used by the `aks_tchar` string and UTF-8 used by the `char` string.
-If conversion fails, a fault (`abort()`) occurs.
+If conversion fails, NULL is returned.

 ## ANSI C support